The Weeknd Dodged Moving Cars During His Daring 2021 Billboard Music Awards Performance - E! Online

 The 31-year-old star, whose real name is Abel Tesfaye, performed "Save Your Tears," officially saying goodbye to his red suit but still repping his After Hours-era signature color by beginning his performance leading a fleet of convertibles in a red one.
 He then exited the car, only to keep performing in the parking lot as 15 cars and four 18-wheeler trucks circled around him doing a choreographed driving routine.
 (Is car-eography a thing?)
 No big deal!

-Before his performance, he'd already taken home several awards, including top Hot 100 artist and top Hot 100 song for "Blinding Lights."
-The Weeknd also took home seven awards in categories that were announced off-air prior to the live telecast.
+Before his performance, he'd already taken home several awards, including Top Artist, Top Hot 100 Artist and Top Hot 100 song for "Blinding Lights."
+In total, The Weeknd took home 10 awards.

 The "I Feel It Coming" singer was the 2021 BBMAs' most nominated finalist, earning 16 nods.
 And his impressive nominations aren't too surprising, given the smash success of his 2020 album After Hours—which made him only the second artist in history to have three No. 1 singles on the Billboard Hot 100 in three different years from one album.